-We all play a part in fighting corruption There are steps we can take to make sure we avoid situations where bribery or corrupt practices might occur.

-Know your third-party suppliers Conduct due diligence into all of our suppliers - especially those that perform services on our behalf.
-Your procurement team will guide you on how to do this.

-Never make direct payments to public officials to secure a permit or licence Use only legitimate ways to fast-track processes or speed up routine decisions, never 'back-handers' - even if it is 'the way business is done around here'.
+- Fighting corruption.
+There are steps we can take to make sure we avoid situations where bribery or corrupt practices might occur. - Knowing your third-party suppliers.
+Conduct due diligence into all of our suppliers especially those that perform services on our behalf.
+Your procurement team will guide you on how to do this. - Never making direct payments to public officials to secure a permit or licence.
+Use only legitimate ways to fast-track processes or speed up routine decisions, never 'backhanders' - even if it is 'the way business is done around here'.
 If you are unsure, speak to your local head of legal.

-Think about how your actions might be interpreted

-It's just as important that legitimate actions aren't misinterpreted as being bribes - particularly when giving gifts, arranging hospitality or entertainment, or making charitable donations or sponsorship agreements.

-Be especially careful when dealing with public officials Always make sure you conduct yourself openly, honestly and transparently.
+- Thinking about how your actions might be interpreted.
+It's just as important that legitimate actions aren't misinterpreted as being bribes particularly when giving gifts, arranging hospitality or entertainment, making charitable donations or entering into sponsorship agreements. - Being especially careful when dealing with public officials.
+Always make sure you conduct yourself openly, honestly and transparently.